Donate $2 Towards this Article

 This article is for you if, like me, you are finding this month particularly difficult.

 I’m not sure what was different this year, but I think burnout likely is playing a part.
-It hit me the strongest after I shared this post on social media and then heard of the tragic passing of a public figure on World Suicide Prevention Day.
+It hit me the strongest after I shared a post on social media and then heard of the tragic passing of a public figure on World Suicide Prevention Day.

 It crept up until I was consumed with memories, thoughts, and fears.
 I’m doing better now, but it took its toll and has left me somewhat depleted.